ibm-cloud-docs/ContinuousDelivery/pipeline_deployment_plan.md

 To create a header task, follow these steps:

 1. On the Deployment Plan Details page, click **Create Task**.
 If you want to insert a task at a specific position in the plan, before you click **Create Task**, select a task.
-The new task is inserted above the selected task.
+The new task is inserted before the selected task.

 1. In the Create Task window, from the **Type** list, select **Header**.